Pablyco/MiniaturesApp/readme.md

 ---

 > [!NOTE]
-> This project was done for learning and practice.
+> This project was developed as a hands-on learning experience focused on building clean,
+> scalable backend services using Spring Boot, Docker, PostgreSQL,
+> and modern development practices.
 ---

 ## **Features**